ersoykadir/Requirement-Traceability-Analysis/README.md

 NEO4J_USERNAME= neo4j
 NEO4J_URI= bolt://localhost:7687
 OPENAI_API_KEY= < your openai token >
-PREDEFINED_MODEL_PATH= < path to your pre-trained word-vectors >
+PREDEFINED_MODEL_PATH= < path to your pre-trained word-vector model >
 FILTER_BEFORE= < OPTIONAL, provide to filter out software artifacts before a certain date >
 ```
 You can find a file named _.env.example_ as a template in the root directory.
+We have chosen neo4j/password as default credentials.
+Please don't change neo4j credential defaults, since they are also used while creating the neo4j docker, or update the docker-compose file as well.
+OpenAI key token utilized for acquiring word embeddings from openai's text-embedding-ada-002 model.
+Also any pre-trained word-vectors can be used, providing its path.
+We have utilized word2vec's [GoogleNews-vectors-negative300](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g).

 -----
 ### Prepare Neo4j server